Columbia Theatre (New York City): Shows

 The musical comedy College Girl was staged at the Columbia in 1910.
-Fanny Brice was one of the stars, and was noticed by Florenz Ziegfeld, Jr.

-He managed to get her freed of her contract so she could appear in the 1910 Follies.
+Fanny Brice was one of the stars, and was noticed by Florenz Ziegfeld, Jr. He managed to get her freed of her contract so she could appear in the 1910 Follies.

 The theater's managers, Cliff Gordon and Robert North, decided to put on an adaptation of The Merry Whirl for the summer of 1911.
 The show had been on the road for several months.
 The Broadway version had "sixteen chorus girls, eight 'ponies' and four 'show' girls, also six chorus men to give them strength."
 All wore elaborate costumes.
 Alexander's Ragtime Band by Irving Berlin, sung by James C. Morton and Frank F. Moore, was the hit song of the show.

-Will Rogers appeared at the theatre, performing his rope tricks.
+Will Rogers appeared at the theater, performing his rope tricks.

 Joe E. Brown, a comedian, was playing in the Columbia Theatre in 1918 when he was spotted by Henry Cort and offered a part in the successful Broadway show Listen, Lester.
 This launched Brown's career on the legitimate stage.

-Clark and McCullough, former vaudeville players, opened as burlesque stars in Puss Puss at the Columbia on 9 December 1918.
+Clark and McCullough, former vaudeville players, opened as burlesque stars in Puss Puss at the Columbia on December 9, 1918.

 In 1920 James E. Cooper produced Folly Town, a burlesque show that was one of the first racially integrated productions in New York.

 A clean burlesque, it featured the colored Tennessee Ten with Florence Mills and the comedians Bert Lahr and Jack Haley.

 It cost over $20,000 to produce, a huge amount for that period, and opened at the Columbia Theatre.